-Ground operator or ground handler: The company making all arrangements for incoming groups or travellers from overseas, from the moment they arrive in the UK (or other destination) to the moment they leave the country.
+Ground operator or ground handler: Company making all arrangements for incoming groups or travellers from overseas, from the moment they arrive in the UK (or other destination) to the moment they leave the country.
 This may include anything from accommodation booking to transfers and sightseeing.
 Some ground handlers prefer the term, "incoming tour operator"

-GIT (Groups Independent Travel): Group travel in which individuals purchase a group package in which they will travel with others along a pre-set itinerary.

-Package: A fixed-price salable travel product that makes it easy for a traveller to buy and enjoy a destination or several destinations.
+Travel Agency Management and Tour Operations MTTM-04 GIT (Groups Independent Travel): Group travel in which individuals purchase a group package in which they will travel with others along a pre-set itinerary.
+Package: A fixed price salable travel product that makes it easy for a traveller to buy and enjoy a destination or several destinations.
 Packages offer a mix of elements like transportation, accommodations, restaurants, entertainment, cultural activities, sightseeing and car rental.
 7.7.
-Check Your Progress:

-1) What are the basic requirements for setting up a Travel Agency business?

-Travel Agency and Tour Operations BTTM(N)-201 2) Describe the fiscal & non-fiscal incentives provided by the Go agencies. overnment for Trave 3) What are the different sources of earnings of a travel agency? • 7.8 Clues to Answer: Refer Sec.
+Check Your Progress: 1) What are the basic requirements for setting up the Travel Agency business? -, vinature the busic requirements for setting up the fruver rightly business.
+2) Describe the fiscal & non-fiscal incentives provided by the Government for -) Travel agencies?
+3) What are the different sources of earning of a travel agency? •

+Travel Agency Management and Tour Operations MTTM-04 7.8 Clues to Answer:

+- Refer Sec.
 7.3

 - Refer Sec.
+7.3.4

+- Refer Sec.
+7.4.4.

-7.4.4. - Refer Sec.
+- Refer Sec.
 7.4.8

-- Roday, Sunetra.Biswal, Archana and Joshi, Vandana 2011, Tourism Operations and Management, Third Edition, Oxford University Press, New Delhi PP176-179. - IGNOU 2003, School of Social Science TS -3 UNIT 23.Management in Tourism, New Delhi.
+- Roday, Sunetra.
+Biswal, Archana and Joshi, Vandana 2011, Tourism Operations and Management, Third Edition, Oxford University Press, New Delhi PP176-179. - IGNOU 2003, School of Social Science TS -3 UNIT 23.Management in Tourism, New Delhi.
 PP. 36-38. - IGNOU 200, School of Social Science MTM -13 Tourism Operation, New Delhi.
 P.86.

 7.10.
+Terminal Questions:

-Terminal Questions: - Briefly describe the basic requirements for setting up a Travel Agency. - Briefly Explain the internal sources of income of a Travel Agency with a Suitable example.
+- Briefly describe the basic requirements for setting up a Travel Agency? - Briefly Explain the internal sources of income of a Travel Agency with a Suitable example?

-Procedure for Approval from the State Department, Central Government & IATA
+UNIT-8 Procedure for Approval from the State Department, Central Government & IATA

 - 8.1 Objectives

 - 8.2 Introduction

-- 8.3 Procedure for Approval Travel Agency
+- 8.3 Procedure for approval Travel Agency

 - 8.3.1 Travel Agency approval/recognition from the Department of Tourism

 - 8.3.2 Travel Agency Approval from Central Government (Ministry of Tourism)

 - 8.3.3 Travel Agency Approval from IATA (International Air Transport Association)

 - 8.4 Summary

 - 8.5 Glossary

 - 8.6 Check your Progress

 - 8.7 Clues to Answer

 - 8.8 References

 - 8.9 Terminal Question.